vidhi-sajnani/interacting-residue-detection/README.md

 - supplementary_data_formatting.ipynb

-The list of PDBIDs was collected from Supplementary Table 2 of a paper by Liu et al. titled 'Hot spot prediction in protein-protein interactions by an ensemble system'.
+The list of PDBIDs was collected from Supplementary Table 2 of a paper by Liu et al. titled 'Hot spot prediction in protein-protein interactions by an ensemble system' (https://bmcsystbiol.biomedcentral.com/articles/10.1186/s12918-018-0665-8).
 These were copied into the file supplementary_table_S2_liu_et_al.xlsx.
 Using supplementary_data_formatting.py, we were able to obtain 213 unique PDBIDs with protein chains (list can be found in PDBIDs_original.xlsx).
 These were split into two groups, as shown in the Python notebook file supplementary_data_formatting.ipynb- 100 for the training dataset (list can be found in PDBIDs_training.xlsx) and 113 for the junction propensity dataset (list can be found in PDBIDs_junction.xlsx).

 ## -junction_propensity
 This folder consists of the following files: